 Applicant Review of Initial Ranking.
 The District will give each applicant 14 days to review the ranking of their variance application and an opportunity to provide more information to the District to ensure that the final ranking will be as accurate as possible.
 Each applicant will be mailed a copy of their application and the initial ranking, and will have 14 days from the date their application and initial ranking were mailed to provide the District with any further information.
 If the applicant does not provide any additional information on its ranking, the applicant waives any objection to the ranking assigned to its application.

-Minimum Score.
-In order to reduce conflicts between users and for the conservation, protection, development, and sound management of natural resources within the management area, the Board may, at its discretion, determine annually to establish a minimum score for the soil conservation category.
+Minimum Total Score.
+In order to achieve the District’s priorities, and for the conservation, protection, development, and sound management of natural resources within the management area, the Board may, at its discretion, annually establish a minimum total score that must be met in order for a variance request to be considered for approval.
+The Board must establish the minimum total score prior to the beginning of any relevant application period.

+Minimum Soil Score.
+In order to achieve the District’s priorities, the Board may, at its discretion, annually establish a minimum score for the soil conservation category.
 The Board must establish such a minimum score prior to the start of the relevant application period.
-If established, the minimum score shall range from 20 to 90 utilizing the Natural Resources Conservation Service’s National Soil Information System (NASIS) as the foundation for establishing scores in this category.
+If established, the minimum score shall range from 80 to 120 utilizing the Natural Resources Conservation Service’s National Soil Information System (NASIS) as the foundation for establishing scores in this category.
 Any variance application that does not achieve the minimum score or higher shall not be approved, notwithstanding the final ranking of the variance application.

 Final Ranking of Applications.
 Although applicants are given the opportunity to provide additional information, the ultimate decision on the ranking of an individual application is left to the discretion of the District.
 District staff will consider any additional information provided by the applicants to perform the final ranking of each variance application.
 District staff will then sort the applications according to final rank, and beginning with the highest ranked application, staff will compute the running total number of acres with each successive application through the lowest ranked application.